 Website feedback

 Website feedback helps organisations understand which areas of their website are performing well and which areas can be improved upon.
 This can be certain pages and funnels that are key to the customer journey or even online content.
-As previously mentioned, this type of customer feedback can be collected in a few different ways: via a generic feedback survey which is accessible via some or all pages on the website (a passive feedback survey), at the bottom of a webpage via an embedded survey, or as a pop-up / slide-in survey (an active feedback survey).
+As previously mentioned, this type of customer feedback can be collected in a few different ways: via a generic feedback survey which is accessible via some or all pages on the website (a passive feedback survey), at the bottom of a webpage via an embedded survey or as a pop-up / slide-in survey (an active feedback survey).

 Within these surveys, you can choose to gather different metrics such as Net Promoter Score (NPS), Goal Completion Rate (GCR), Customer Effort Score (CES), Customer Satisfaction (CSAT) or even ratings such as stars, smileys, number scale, etc.